-Michel Brutti joined the research team in November 1994 and managed the firm's International Equity portfolios for 21 years.
-Currently, Michel is dedicated to research for international equities and to help promote several of the firm’s other initiatives, including governance and PRI, along with additional client coverage.
-Michel has been a Partner since 1998 and a member of the Investment Strategy Committee since 1999.
+Michel Brutti is a registered portfolio manager and is focused on building and servicing institutional client relationships in Canada and the U.S., as well as to help promote several of the firm’s other initiatives, including governance and PRI.
+He joined the research team in November 1994 and managed the firm's International Equity portfolios for 21 years.
+Michel was named Partner in 1998 and serves as a member of the Investment Strategy Committee from 1999 to 2018.
 He is also a member of the firm's Sustainable Investment Committee.

 Before joining Jarislowsky Fraser, Michel worked for Global Strategy Financial, a pioneering Canadian company affiliated with N.M.
 Rothschild, dedicated to international equity and bond funds.
 Prior to entering the industry, Michel, a native of France, worked as a computer engineer for Nortel Networks and Elf Aquitaine (now Total).